-FTA.
-The criminal provisions of 18 U.S.C. § 1001 apply to any certification, assurar connection with a federal public transportation program authorized by 49 U.S.C. characteristics.
-In signing this document, I declare under penalties of perjury that the foregoing Certany other statements made by me on behalf of the Applicant are true and accurate.
-SignatureLance M. Larson Date: 1/27/2021 Name Lance M. Larson, Executive Director, Government Relations Authorized Representative of Applicant AFFIRMATION OF APPLICANT'S ATTORNE Y For (Name of Applicant): Orange County Transportation Authority As the undersigned Attorney for the above-named Applicant, I hereby affirm to the under state, local, or tribal government law, as applicable, to make and comply with Assurances as indicated on the foregoing pages.
-I further affirm that, in my opinion, Assurances have been legally made and constitute legal and binding obligations on its constitution. the Certifications and the Certifications and I further affirm that, to the best of my knowledge, there is no legislation or litigation might adversely affect the validity of these Certifications and Assurances, or of the passisted Award.
-Signature Date: 2/22/2/ Name James M. Donich, General Counsel Attorney for Applicant Each Applicant for federal assistance to be awarded by FTA must provide an Affirm pertaining to the Applicant's legal capacity.
-The Applicant may enter its electronic s 5 Attorney's signature within TrAMS, provided the Applicant has on file and uploaded t to TrAMS this hard-copy
+connection with a federal public transportation program authorized by 49 U.S.C. ch apter 53 or any other statute In signing this document, I declare under penalties of perjury that the foregoing Cer any other statements made by me on behalf of the Applicant are true and accurate. tifications and Assurances, and SignatureLance M. Larson Name Lance M. Larson, Executive Director, Government Relations Authorized Representative of Applican AFFIRMATION OF APPLICANT'S ATTORNE Y For (Name of Applicant): Orange County Transportation Authority As the undersigned Attorney for the above-named Applicant, I hereby affirm to the Applicant that it has authority under state, local, or tribal government law, as applicable, to make and comply with the Certifications and Assurances as indicated on the foregoing pages.
+I further affirm that, in my opinion, the Certifications and Assurances have been legally made and constitute legal and binding obligations on it.
+I further affirm that, to the best of my knowledge, there is no legislation or litigation might adversely affect the validity of these Certifications and Assurances, or of the assisted Award. performance of its FTA Signature Date: 2/22/2/ Name James M. Donich, General Counsel Attorney for Applicant Each Applicant for federal assistance to be awarded by FTA must provide an Affirm nation of Applicant's Attorney pertaining to the Applicant's legal capacity.
+The Applicant may enter its electronic Attorney's signature within TrAMS, provided the Applicant has on file and uploaded d to TrAMS this hard-copy